microsoftgraph/powershell-intune-samples/AppProtectionPolicy/Readme.md

 This script adds an App Protection policy into the Intune Service that you have authenticated with.
 The policies created by the script are shown below in the Android and iOS JSON sections below.

 #### Add-ManagedAppPolicy Function
-This function used to add an App Protection policy to the Intune Service.
+This function is used to add an App Protection policy to the Intune Service.
 It supports a single parameter -JSON as an input to the function to pass the JSON data to the service.

 ```
 Add-ManagedAppPolicy -JSON $JSON